-AdRoll: What led your team to adopt video ads?
+AdRoll: What led the Dermalogica team to adopt video ads?
 What was the business challenge that your team was trying to solve?

 Lorena: From a customer acquisition point of view, our goal was to improve brand awareness.
 And quite often what happens across social and web is that static ads get lost when users scroll through their feeds and websites.
 Video helped us by engaging new audiences with vibrant, moving imagery that helped us stand out.
 And with current customers, it helped us convey short but impactful information about our offerings and brand.